 (7) Component unit audit findings shall be reported in the primary government's financial audit report.
-This is not required for the statewide CAFR unless a finding of a legally separate component unit is significant to the state as a whole.
+This is not required for the statewide comprehensive annual financial report unless a finding of a legally separate component unit is significant to the state as a whole.